Arms

 Aims:

-To collect clinical data on patients with APRT Deficiency in a Registry.
-This will allow us to:
+1. To collect clinical data on patients with APRT Deficiency in a Registry.
+This will

-To collect biological samples for future studies in a Biobank.
-This will allow us to:
+2. To collect biological samples for future studies in a Biobank.
+This will allow us

 : ARPKD & NPHP Rare Disease Group